l3uddz/plex_autoscan/README.md

 This tells the script that if the filepath that we have decided to scan has /Movies/ in the path, use section 1, otherwise use 2 when /TV/ is in the path.
 This is used when starting the plex command line scanner.

-PLEX_USER is self explanatory, again this should be fine as the default plex. **Ignore for Windows installations**
+`PLEX_USER` is self explanatory, again this should be fine as the default plex. **Ignore for Windows installations**

-PLEX_TOKEN only needs to be used in conjunction with PLEX_EMPTY_TRASH and PLEX_LOCAL_URL.
+`PLEX_TOKEN` only needs to be used in conjunction with `PLEX_EMPTY_TRASH` and `PLEX_LOCAL_URL`.
 For more on how to retrieve this, visit https://support.plex.tv/hc/en-us/articles/204059436-Finding-an-authentication-token-X-Plex-Token

-PLEX_LOCAL_URL is the local url of plex server where the empty trash request is sent.
+`PLEX_LOCAL_URL` is the local url of plex server where the empty trash request is sent.

-PLEX_EMPTY_TRASH when set to true, after a scan was performed, empty trash will also be performed for that section.
-PLEX_DATABASE_PATH and PLEX_EMPTY_TRASH_MAX_FILES must be set when this is enabled.
+`PLEX_EMPTY_TRASH` when set to true, after a scan was performed, empty trash will also be performed for that section. `PLEX_DATABASE_PATH` and `PLEX_EMPTY_TRASH_MAX_FILES` must be set when this is enabled.

-PLEX_EMPTY_TRASH_CONTROL_FILES is used before performing an empty trash request, this allows you to specify a list of files that must exist.
+`PLEX_EMPTY_TRASH_CONTROL_FILES` is used before performing an empty trash request, this allows you to specify a list of files that must exist.
 If they dont then no empty trash request is sent.
 If this is not needed, you can leave the list empty to disable the check.

-PLEX_EMPTY_TRASH_MAX_FILES must be set when using PLEX_EMPTY_TRASH, this value is the maximum deleted items to delete, so if there is more than than this amount deleted items, abort the empty trash.
+`PLEX_EMPTY_TRASH_MAX_FILES` must be set when using `PLEX_EMPTY_TRASH`, this value is the maximum deleted items to delete, so if there is more than than this amount deleted items, abort the empty trash.

+`PLEX_EMPTY_TRASH_ZERO_DELETED` if set to True, will always perform an empty trash on the scanned section.
+If False, trash will only be emptied when the database returns more than 0 deleted items.

-PLEX_DATABASE_PATH is the plex library database location.
+`PLEX_DATABASE_PATH` is the plex library database location.
 Make sure the user running plex_autoscan has access to this file directly, e.g. chmod 777 -R /var/lib/plexmediaserver or the empty trash will never be performed.
 On Windows, this database filepath can usually be found at "%LOCALAPPDATA%\Plex Media Server\Plug-in Support\Databases"

-USE_SUDO is on by default.
+`USE_SUDO` is on by default.
 If the user that runs your plex_autoscan server is able to run the Plex CLI Scanner without sudo, you can disable the sudo requirement here. **Ignore for Windows installations**

 ## Server

-SERVER_IP is the server IP that plex_autoscan will listen on. usually 0.0.0.0 for remote access and 127.0.0.1 for local.
+`SERVER_IP` is the server IP that plex_autoscan will listen on. usually 0.0.0.0 for remote access and 127.0.0.1 for local.

-SERVER_PORT is the port that plex_autoscan will listen on.
+`SERVER_PORT` is the port that plex_autoscan will listen on.

-SERVER_SCAN_DELAY is the seconds that is slept before a scan request can continue.
+`SERVER_SCAN_DELAY` is the seconds that is slept before a scan request can continue.

-SERVER_MAX_FILE_CHECKS is an additional check that is performed after the SERVER_SCAN_DELAY.
+`SERVER_MAX_FILE_CHECKS` is an additional check that is performed after the `SERVER_SCAN_DELAY`.
 It will check if the file that was requested to be scanned exists, if it does not then it will sleep for 1 minute and check again until this value has been reached. **This setting does not work with sonarr until https://github.com/Sonarr/Sonarr/commit/4189bc6f76347aee00db4449dba142ae04961e0a has been merged with master**

-SERVER_PASS is a random 32 character string generated on config build.
+`SERVER_PASS` is a random 32 character string generated on config build.
 This is used in the URL given to sonarr/radarr of plex_autoscan server.

-SERVER_PATH_MAPPINGS is a list of paths that will be remapped before being scanned.
+`SERVER_PATH_MAPPINGS` is a list of paths that will be remapped before being scanned.
 This is useful for receiving scan requests from a remote sonarr/radarr installation.
 Lets take for example:

 ```json
     "SERVER_PATH_MAPPINGS": {